estellechoi/TIL/docs/typescript/cheatsheet.md

 ### 7-1.
 Basics

 Enum is a group of pre-defined values.
+The default value of an enum member is `0`, and it is `number` typed.

 ```typescript
 enum City {